zzzzzssyy/ECON3916-33674-Statistical-Machine-Learning-Final-Project/README.md

 ---

-## 📌 Final Note
+## 📌 Note

-This project focuses not on achieving high accuracy, but on correctly diagnosing **why models fail**.
+This project focuses on demonstrating the modeling workflow and interpreting results, rather than achieving high predictive performance.

-> Understanding when a model *should not work* is just as important as making one work.